Rules & Points for Pro-Am

 Tour Finale & Awards

-- Winners must be present at the MIB Tour Finale (Eastern U.S. Dancesport Championship) to receive awards, except for valid medical reasons.
+- Winners must be present at the MIB Tour Finale ([finale]) to receive awards, except for valid medical reasons.

 - Entries added after heat lists are posted will not count toward season points, except in approved emergency situations.